 Their offer is composed of a series of connected apps for different user types, such as customers, riders, and warehouse workers.
 Flink structures teams narrowly around each app or even specific features.
 It’s a dynamic setup where staff might be relocated often, to the benefit of efficient implementation.

-Early on, they moved the app from React Native to Kotlin & Swift on the frontend but needed assistance making the backend production-ready.
+Early on, they moved the app from React Native to Kotlin & Swift on the frontend, but needed assistance making the backend production-ready.
 Speed was crucial, and outsourcing was the answer, especially considering their accelerated growth.

 Flink and Monterail partnered up in March 2021, and initially, Monterail was set to provide Golang and testing expertise.

-flink mobile mockup
+flink mobile application

 The Process